 awards

-Chapter members know the importance of helping new students to adjust to University academics.
+Chapter members know the importance of helping new students to adjust to college life, including academics.
 Many chapters have a rewards system based on GPA.
-Prospective members must meet a minimum GPA in order to be initiated and then must maintain a minimum GPA to remain an active member.
-In fact, Greek members GPA(s) are traditionally higher (approximately 3.3) than their non-Greek colleagues (approximately 3.0).
+Most prospective members must meet a minimum GPA in order to be initiated and then must maintain a minimum GPA to remain an active member.
+In fact, Greek members GPA(s) are traditionally higher than their non-Greek colleagues.
+During the Spring 2023 semester, FSL students collectively achieved a 3.45 GPA, compared to 3.212 of all undergraduate UNK students.

-Like some opportunities for involvement in college, there is a financial commitment associated with a joining a fraternity or sorority.
-This financial obligation is best considered as an investment into one's Fraternity and Sorority Life experience.
-The costs go toward the Inter/National fees, chapter operating expenses, and social functions.
+There is a financial commitment associated with joining a fraternity or sorority.
+This financial obligation is best considered as an investment into one's fraternity and sorority life experience.
+The costs go toward the inter/national fees, insurance, chapter operating expenses, events, and social functions.
 Financial obligations differ among individual chapters.

 New members can expect to pay higher dues their first semester than in subsequent ones.
-While your son or daughter is participating in the recruitment process, make sure that he or she asks about the financial obligations of membership.
+While your loved one is participating in the recruitment process, make sure that they ask about the financial obligations of membership.

-For Multicultural fraternities and sororities, the average dues are $300 for the first semester.
-For the semesters to follow, the average dues are $200.
+For Panhellenic sororities, the average dues are $575 for the first semester.
+For the semesters to follow, the average dues are $400.

-One of the biggest highlights for our Fraternity and Sorority Life students is the ability to live in our on-campus fraternity and sorority living spaces.
-Currently, we have housing for all our Interfraternity (IFC) and Panhellenic (NPC) chapters.
-These spaces are owned and operated by UNK Facilities and the Office of Residence Life, which means all billing for living in the chapter housing is conveniently included in your MyBlue bill.
-The room and board rates are set through Residence Life.
-These are separate than the chapter dues mentioned above.
+One of the biggest highlights for our fraternity and sorority life students is the ability to live in our on-campus fraternity and sorority living spaces.
+Currently, we have housing for all our Interfraternity (IFC) and Panhellenic (PC) chapters.
+These spaces are owned by UNK and operated by the Office of Residence Life.
+This means all billing for living in the chapter housing is conveniently included in your MyBlue bill.
+The room and board rates are set through Residence Life and are billed separately from chapter operating dues and fees.

-First year students typically reside elsewhere on campus, and then move into their fraternity or sorority chapter house at the start of their sophomore year.
-Most chapters have requirements for residing in the chapter house for at least one year, but students tend to see it as a privilege more than an expectation.
+First year students typically reside elsewhere on campus, and then move into their fraternity or sorority chapter house at the start of their second year.
+Most chapters have requirements for residing in the chapter house for one to two years, but students tend to see it as a privilege more than an expectation.

 Greek Week - A week organized by student leaders to celebrate our community and facilitate unity among all chapters.